-- You are required to write and turn in a total of four essays.
-Each essay should be no less than 500 words.
+- Each essay should be no less than 500 words.
 The due dates are included below in your tentative course schedule.
 You want to choose your topic based off of the readings that we are covering for that specific week.
 When you write your essays, you will organize your dialog using an introduction, body and conclusion format.
 In the introduction paragraph, you want to introduce the topic and tell the reader what you will cover in the body of your essay.
 Those points will make up the body of your essay, using paragraphs where appropriate.
 Finally, you will provide a conclusion paragraph bringing back your main thesis full circle.
-I'll be looking for good writing skills.
+I will be looking for good writing skills.
 (See grading rubric at the end of this syllabus for specific details on how I will grade your papers.) - For these papers, you are required to use 12 point font in Times New Roman.
-Please double-space your papers. - When referencing, you must use ASA referencing style.
+Please double-space your papers and use one inch margins. - When referencing, you must use ASA referencing style.
 You must reference within the text of the essay in order to support your dialog.
 You do not need to over-reference but you do want to reference something with by paraphrasing or directly quoting.
-Anytime that you take information from your book whether you are paraphrasing and/or directly quoting, you must reference.
+You do not want your essays to go over 20% on the SimCheck/Turnitin.
+Anytime that you take information from your book whether you are paraphrasing and/or directly quoting, you must reference. - 4.
+Attendance (120 points): Starting the first week of classes, I will take attendance using a sign-in sheet.
+The class will meet approximately 24 times.
+You will earn 5 points per day.
+Therefore, total number of attendance points that you can earn is 24x5=120 points.
+I consider all absences legitimate so I do not differentiate by labeling some types as excused and others unexcused; all absences are counted the same way.
+Please note: If you miss a class, you are responsible for getting notes or other materials from other students in the class.
+If you come in late to class, you will not be allowed to sign in at the end of class.
+No exceptions.

-ALL GRADING RUBRICS USED IN THIS COURSE ARE LOCATED AT THE END OF THIS SYLLABUS
+\\ALL GRADING RUBRICS USED IN THIS COURSE ARE LOCATED AT THE END OF THIS SYLLABUS\\